Greta Garbo: Awards and honors

-Garbo was nominated three times for the Academy Award for Best Actress.
+Garbo was nominated four times for the Academy Award for Best Actress.
 In 1930, a performer could receive a single nomination for their work in more than one film.
 Garbo received her nomination for her work in both Anna Christie and for Romance.

 She lost out to Irving Thalberg's wife, Norma Shearer, who won for The Divorcee.
 In 1937, Garbo was nominated for Camille, but Luise Rainer won for The Good Earth.
 Finally, in 1939, Garbo was nominated for Ninotchka, but again came away empty-handed.
 Gone With the Wind swept the major awards, including Best Actress, which went to Vivien Leigh.
 In 1954, however, she was awarded an Academy Honorary Award "for her luminous and unforgettable screen performances".
 Predictably, Garbo did not show up at the ceremony, and the statuette was mailed to her home address.

 Garbo twice received the New York Film Critics Circle Award for Best Actress: for Anna Karenina in 1935, and for Camille in 1936.
 She won the National Board of Review Best Acting Award for Camille in 1936; for Ninotchka in 1939; and for Two-Faced Woman in 1941.
 The Swedish royal medal Litteris et Artibus, which is awarded to people who have made important contributions to culture (especially music, dramatic art, or literature) was presented to Garbo in January 1937.
 In a 1950 Daily Variety opinion poll, Garbo was voted "Best Actress of the Half Century", In 1957, she was awarded The George Eastman Award, given by George Eastman House for distinguished contribution to the art of film.

-In November 1983, she was made a Commander of the Swedish Order of the Polar Star by order of King Carl XVI Gustaf, the King of Sweden.
+In November 1983, she received the Commander, 1st Class, of the Swedish Order of the Polar Star from King Carl XVI Gustaf, the King of Sweden.
 In 1985, she was awarded the Illis quorum by the government of Sweden.
 In 1985, a star was nicknamed after her.
 For her contributions to cinema, in 1960, she was honored with a star on the Hollywood Walk of Fame at 6901 Hollywood Boulevard.

+In 1985, a star was nicknamed after her.

 Garbo appears on a number of postage stamps, and in September 2005, the United States Postal Service and Swedish Posten jointly issued two commemorative stamps bearing her image.

 On 6 April 2011, Sveriges Riksbank announced that Garbo's portrait was to be featured on the 100-krona banknote, beginning in 2014–2015.